About Erick Murai - Pindula, Local Knowledge

 Political career

-Murai joined the MDC-T on its formation and became a councillor for Ward 24 in Highfield and was elected as a member of Parliament in the National Assembly representing Highfield East Constituency in the 2013 elections.
+Murai joined the MDC on its formation and became a councillor for Ward 24 in Highfield.
+He became MDC-T and was elected as a member of Parliament of Zimbabwe for Highfield East in the 2013 elections.

 He was elected as Member of Parliament for Highfield East in the July 2018 elections.